housework-robot/main/S04_implant_lerobot_to_unitree/README.md

 3. LeRobot/Huggingface is a community and an ecosystem, which already has a large number of available toolkits, and there will be more in the future.

-### 1.2 Integrate the Unitree Go2 robotic dog into the LeRobot/Huggingface ecosystem community,
+### 1.2 Become a member of LeRobot/Huggingface community

 1. It can make it easier for users in the community to use the dog, thereby increasing the dog's market,